microbit-foundation/open-source-checklist/checklist.md

 - [ ] 3.1 The GitHub description (underneath the repo title) is clear and concise and includes, if applicable, a link to the relevant website.
 - [ ] 3.2 The project has a descriptive README.md file rendered on the GitHub repo entry page.
 The README includes:
-    - [ ] Project title
+    - [ ] Project title.
-    - [ ] Project description
+    - [ ] Project description.
-    - [ ] Project introduction
+    - [ ] Project introduction.
     - [ ] Inbound and Outbound licenses (more info in the "2.
-Licensing Information" section)
+Licensing Information" section).
-    - [ ] Links to relevant documentation or information
+    - [ ] Links to relevant documentation or information.
-    - [ ] Link to the Code Of Conduct
+    - [ ] Link to the Code Of Conduct.
 - [ ] 3.3 Where applicable, ensure there is appropriate additional documentation (e.g., technical documentation, webpage source, etc.).
 - [ ] 3.4 The project is versioned (the preferred versioning system is Semantic Versioning 2.0.0).
 - [ ] 3.5 GitHub Releases are used to mark releases and releases are git tagged with a description.
 - [ ] 3.6 Changes for each release are captured, either in a CHANGELOG file at the top-level directory, or within the GitHub release descriptions.
-- [ ] 3.7 There is a .gitignore file excluding everything we don’t want versioned.
+- [ ] 3.7 There is a `.gitignore` file excluding everything we don’t want versioned.
 - [ ] 3.8 There are contributing guidelines (preferably in a CONTRIBUTING file) that communicate ways to contribute, any guidance regarding contributing (e.g., relevant coding standards) or related information.
 - [ ] 3.9 (Optional) Add topics to the repository.
 - [ ] 3.10 (Optional) Add issue templates for common contributions as appropriate or relevant.